 Diagnosis of Somatic Symptom Disorder

-Persistently high anxiety about health or the symptoms
+Are extremely anxious about their health or the symptoms

-Excessive time and energy spent on the symptoms or health concerns
+Spend an excessive amount of time and energy on the symptoms or health concerns

 Treatment of Somatic Symptom Disorder